Get

 Dogs are facultative carnivores.
 This means that while they need animal protein in their diet, they are still able to digest plant matter to a certain extent and may temporarily sustain themselves by doing so if the need ever arises.
 However, they aren’t meant to be vegetarian or vegan on a long-term basis, and they aren’t omnivores either.
 When given a choice, dogs always favor meat over plant-based foods.

 For a hungry cat, a meal or two of dog food isn’t likely to cause any major problems.
-It could potentially upset your cat’s stomach, but it won’t cause the same kinds of problems that could arise from continued feeding.
+It could potentially upset your cat’s stomach, but it won’t cause the same problems that could arise from continued feeding.

 Differences Between Cat Food and Dog Food